TuringLang/MCMCTempering.jl/README.md

 `MCMCTempering` stores temperature scheduling information in a special kind of `sampler`.
 In order to leverage this package's approaches, we can either:

-1. call `tempered_sample` in place of the usual `sample` method provided by `AbstractMCMC`, we provide the usual arguments plus any tempering specific configuration; or
+1. call `tempered_sample` on a supported `sampler` in place of the usual `sample` method provided by `AbstractMCMC`, alongside the usual arguments plus any tempering specific configuration; or
-2. temper a sampler by calling the `tempered` function on any `sampler` that supports `MCMCTempering`, before passing this sampler to a `sample` call ourselves manually.
+2. call `tempered` on any `sampler` that supports `MCMCTempering`, before passing this tempered sampler to a `sample` call as usual; then calling `prepare_tempered_chain` to return a cleaned sample or chain.

-Below is an example use case, inclusive of the steps required to support `AdvancedMH`, and sample comparisons with and without application of this package:
+Below is an example use case, inclusive of the steps required to support `AdvancedMH` samplers, and sample comparisons with and without application of this package:

 ```julia
 using MCMCTempering